mdjmplugin/mobile-dj-manager/readme.txt

 = Is any support provided? =

-Yes.
-Support can be obtained via our online Support Forums at http://www.mydjplanner.co.uk/support/ or by emailing contact@mydjplanner.co.uk.
-We'll answer all queries as quickly as we can.
+Support can be obtained via our online [Support Forums](http://www.mydjplanner.co.uk/support/ "MDJM Support Forums") at  or via our [Facebook User Group](https://www.facebook.com/groups/mobiledjmanager "MDJM Facebook User Group").

 = Is there a Pro version with additional features? =

-This plugin is fully functional and free to use for a period of 30 days after which the ability to adjust settings and add new information is restricted.
-To list these restrictions, you must purchase a license from http://www.mydjplanner.co.uk
+Premium addons are available to enhance the plugin at http://www.mydjplanner.co.uk

 == Screenshots ==